Azasakhe/Netflix/Dev.-basic-info.md

 - Due to no cleanup of processes can breaks some functionality of module `platform` e.g. `machine`, `system`, `node`
 - There is no file access outside of application directory
 - There is no currently support multi-processing

+Why is it currently specified that on iOS/tvOS the add-on is not compatible?
+Currently the add-on is executable on iOS, but due to the lack of Widevine library, the videos can not be played.